 Tennis Elbow Topic Guide

-Tennis Elbow: Tennis elbow is a condition caused by inflammation of the tendons on the outside (lateral side) of the elbow at a bony prominence (lateral epicondyle) of the upper arm.
+Tennis Elbow (Lateral Epicondylitis): Tennis elbow is a condition caused by inflammation of the tendons on the outside (lateral side) of the elbow at a bony prominence (lateral epicondyle) of the upper arm.
 Symptoms include elbow stiffness, pain when grasping an object, and soreness of the forearm.
 Home care with ice, rest, and over-the-counter anti-inflammatory medications are the mainstays of treatment.